fabric8io/fabric8/docs/cdi.md

 Using CDI it is possible to:

 * Inject a fabric8 managed kubernetes client.
-* Inject URL to kubernetes service using the @ServiceName.
+* Inject URL to kubernetes service using the @ServiceName and @PortName annotations.
 * Inject a client for a kubernetes service using the @ServiceName and @Factory.
 * Inject configuration provided as Environamnt Variables.
 * Create scopes of configuration using the @Configuration.